 - Expand institutional capacity to implement proven approaches for improving early-grade reading outcomes for poor and disadvantaged children.

 - Continue and strengthen sustainable platforms to improve early grade reading in priority LAC countries.

-AIR is implementing the five-year LAC program in partnership with Juárez & Associates and local organizations across the Latin American and Caribbean region.
+AIR's five-year LRCP program in partnership with Juárez & Associates and local organizations across the LAC region has been extended through 2022.